mm06369/mm06369/README.md

 - **Code Optimization:** Dedicated to writing clean, efficient code.
 I constantly seek to improve my solutions through better data structures, algorithms, and design patterns.
 - **Object-Oriented Programming (OOP):** Strong foundation in OOP principles, aiming for modularity, flexibility, and reuse in software design.

+## 💼 My Professional Journey

+I have worked as a mobile app developer at [Q-Solutions](https://q-sols.com/), and as a wordpress developer at [K Business Solutions](https://www.kbizzsolutions.com/).

 ## 📫 How to Reach Me

 - [**Email**](mailto:muhammad.murtaza5253@gmail.com)